microsoft/FluidFramework/BREAKING.md

 Additionally, please note that the `Connecting` state is being renamed to `CatchingUp`.
 `ConnectionState.Connecting` is marked as deprecated, please use `ConnectionState.CatchingUp` instead.
 `ConnectionState.Connecting` will be removed in the following major release.

+### Remove ICodeLoader from container-definitions
+`ICodeLoader` in `@fluidframework/container-definitions` was deprecated a while ago and is now removed.
+Use `ICodeDetailsLoader` by importing it from `@fluidframework/container-loader`.
+Please refer to [replace ICodeLoader with ICodeDetailsLoader interface](#Replace-ICodeLoader-with-ICodeDetailsLoader-interface) for more details.

 # 0.59